 The Dutch apply no Filter

 They will tell you as it is.
 When you ask the question, "Hi, How are you?"
-The Dutch will answer.
+The Dutch will answer honestly.
 They'll let you know precisely how they are.
-First thing crossing your mind: TMI.
-Or if they are not into a conversation and having a bad day, they might say: "Not good."
+First thing crossing your mind: too much information.
+Or if they are not into a conversation they might say: "Not good."
 Ok, awkward.
 The best you get with a question like this is, "Fine."
 Now that sounds uninterested.

 And if you ask a total stranger for their opinion, they most often will give it to you.
 Filterless.
 Please don't ask a Dutch person if they like something you wear if you don't want to hear the real answer.